jsvilling/praxisruf-cloud-service/README.md

 This service is part of the Praxisruf system.
 The Cloud Service manages notifications and signaling for voice calls between [Mobile Clients](https://github.com/jsvilling/praxisruf-ios-mobile-client).
 It receives notifications from Mobile Clients and forwards them to the interested recipients.
-Likewise it receives signals for connection establishmet and forwards them to the relevant recipients.
+Likewise, it receives signals for connection establishment and forwards them to the relevant recipients.
 If a signal can not be delivered a pre-configured notification will be sent instead.
 Clients and their configuration can be registered with the Cloud Service.
 The Configuration can be managed via the [Admin UI](https://github.com/jsvilling/praxisruf-admin-ui).